2011 Czech Social Democratic Party leadership election

 The Czech Social Democratic Party (ČSSD) leadership election of 2011 happened as a result of 2010 Czech legislative election which led to the resignation of incumbent leader Jiří Paroubek.
 The leadership election was considered a duel between Bohuslav Sobotka and Michal Hašek who were main candidates.
 They were both endorsed by 7 Regional organisations of party.
 Other candidates included Vladimír Dryml.
-609 Delegates were allowed to vote in the election but only 593.
+Out of 609 delegates, only 593 delegates (97,4%) voted.

 Bohuslav Sobotka won in second round when he received 304 votes while Hašek received 258.
 Sobotka became the leader of ČSSD.
 Hašek then became the Vice Chairman of the party.